-Our projects have included the identification and disposal of 1,000s of discarded scrap tires; a two-day tour of water storage facilities, infrastructure and technologies; and the first-ever monitoring and documentation of air quality in the Columbus-Palomas area.
+Our projects have included the identification and disposal of thousands of discarded scrap tires; a two-day tour of water storage facilities, infrastructure and technologies; and the first-ever monitoring and documentation of air quality in the Columbus-Palomas area.

 What is Border 2020?

 The Border 2020 Program is the latest environmental program implemented under the 1983 U.S.-Mexico La Paz Agreement.
 The program builds on the former Border 2012 Environmental Program, emphasizing regional, bottom-up approaches for decision making, priority setting, and project implementation to address the environmental and public health problems in the border region.
 As in Border 2012, the new Program encourages participation from communities and local stakeholders.

 The Border 2020 Program also strengthens its focus in regional areas where environmental improvements are needed most: establishing thematic goals, supporting the implementation of projects, considering new fundamental strategies, and encouraging the achievement of more ambitious environmental and public health goals.